 Welcome to our new website!
-See our February 2019 Fossil of the Month offerings - Florida Basilosaurus & Auriculatus teeth, Bone Valley Megalodon teeth, and Goergia Meg teeth.
+See our April 2019 Fossil of the Month offerings - Florida Basilosaurus & Auriculatus teeth, Bone Valley Megalodon teeth, and Goergia Meg teeth.
 Also see prior FOTM offerings - A top quality T rex tooth, ultra rare Kazakh Auriculatus transition teeth, and a GEM SC Meg tooth.
-Perfect Georgia Meg and Chub tooth, 2 extra large Nanotyrannus teeth, NC Red site Meg, Ric and Chub, a 5-1/8" Lee Creek Meg, a perfect LC Bendeni, a 5-13/16" Caribbean Meg, a classy GW shark tooth pendant, rare Pachycephalosaurus skull spikes & nodes, a 3" T-rex tooth rare Pachycephalosaurus skull spikes & nodes, two exceptional trilobites, late Cretaceous tyrannosaurs (Albertosaurus, Gorgosaurus and Daspletosaurus), rare rooted Ankylosaurus, Edmontosaurus & Triceratops teeth, Pachycephalosaurus & Thescelosaurus rooted teeth and claws, a rare rooted Mosasaur specimen, a top quality Araucaria pine cone, ultra rare Pappocetus (primitive whale) teeth.
+Perfect Georgia Meg and Chub tooth, 2 extra large Nanotyrannus teeth, NC Red site Meg, Ric and Chub, a 5-1/8" Lee Creek Meg, a perfect LC Bendeni, a 5-13/16" Caribbean Meg, a classy GW shark tooth pendant, rare Pachycephalosaurus skull spikes & nodes, a 3" T-rex tooth rare Pachycephalosaurus skull spikes & nodes, two exceptional trilobites, late Cretaceous tyrannosaurs (Albertosaurus, Gorgosaurus and Daspletosaurus), rare rooted Ankylosaurus, Edmontosaurus & Triceratops teeth, Pachycephalosaurus & Thescelosaurus rooted teeth and claws, ultra rare Pappocetus (primitive whale) teeth.
 Recently added - The BEST of Florida - Bone Valley Megs, Hemipristis, Mako, Tiger, mayumbensis, Bull, Sand Tiger, and more coming.
 Extra large SC megalodon teeth, T rex tooth sections, Rare Kazakh Auriculatus teeth, Pterosaur, US Raptor & Nano teeth, the Best of No. Carolina Red site teeth, SC Megalodon teeth, 20 Mosasaur teeth, 20 shark tooth necklaces, Plesiosaur teeth, Otodus teeth, Suwanee Auriculatus teeth, Caribbean, Lee Creek, So.
 Carolina Megalodon teeth and LC Chubutensis teeth, colorful Sharktooth Hill Makos (Hastalis & Planus), ammonites, NC copper red Makos, trilobites, Green River fossil fish, fossil shrimp, Ice Age Cave Bear, Gray Wolf, and Wooly Mammoth items, First Megalodon Teeth, big SC Mako teeth, Chilean Great White teeth, Moroccan dinosaur teeth (Carcharodontosaurus, Spinosaurus, Deltadromeus, Abelisaurid, pterosaur, sauropod, etc.), Nanotyrannus and Raptor ( Dromaeosaur & Acheroraptor teeth) new Angustidens teeth, 20+ Megalodon and Chubutensis teeth, US Cretaceous Dinosaur Fossils - Anzu, Ankylosaur, Edmontosaurus, Nanotyrannus, Pachycephalosaurus, Thescelosaurus, Triceratops, Tyrannosaur, & T-rex teeth, the Best of Lee Creek ( big Mako, Hemipristis, Cow & Tiger shark teeth), Harleyville Auriculatus teeth, Best of Chile (GW, Hexanchus, Mako), Spinosaurus teeth & Claws, Peruvian Auriculatus & Chubutensis, fantastic Archaeocete teeth.
 Check out our Latest Updates.